Mathematical Foundations of Quantum Mechanics: Publication history

+The book was originally published in German in 1932 by Springer.
+It was translated into French by Alexandru Proca in 1946, and into Spanish in 1949.
 An English translation by Robert T. Beyer was published in 1955 by Princeton University Press.

-A Russian translation, edited by N. Bogolyubov, was published by Nauka in 1964.
+A Russian translation, edited by Nikolay Bogolyubov, was published by Nauka in 1964.
 A new English edition, edited by Nicholas A. Wheeler, was published in 2018 by Princeton University Press.

-Significance

-The book mainly summarizes results that von Neumann had published in earlier papers.

-Its main significance may be its argument against the idea of hidden variables, on thermodynamic grounds.
+Table of contents

+According to the 2018 version, the main chapters are: